 When we reached Gabar Singh’s village, John gave him his sneakers, so that he would not have to wear his black ballroom shoes on future hikes.
 Later that day we met him in the street, clad in his best finery: Super-clean clothes and John’s sneakers.

-Read more about our hike to the Nanda Devi Sanctuary elsewhere on this website, see Travel episodes – India 1982: Pleasures of Nanda Devi.
+Our hike in the Nanda Devi Sanctuary is described in depth on the page Travel episodes – India 1982: Pleasures of Nanda Devi.

 In October 1999, we met in South Dakota.
 This was during the period, where John had a great interest in measuring telluric ground currents and airborne electric charge at ancient structures and sacred sites in North America and Europe.
 It was his theory that they were not only constructed for religious purposes, but that their main purpose was to improve the yield of crops.
-The results would later be included in our book Seed of Knowledge, Stone of Plenty (which you can read in full elsewhere on this website, see ’Books’).
+The results would later be included in our book Seed of Knowledge, Stone of Plenty.
+(This book may be read in full elsewhere on this website, see Books).

 In Wiltshire, we carried out a number of measurements of telluric ground current and airborne electric charge at some of the ancient sites.
 One was Silbury Hill.
 Erected c.
 2700 B.C., this man-made mound is 130 feet high and covers 5.5 acres.
 It consists of consecutive layers of – from the bottom up – gravel, sod, soil, clay, chalk, and gravel.
 Around the mound a ditch was dug, part of it through the surrounding chalk hillside.
 This ditch was more than 400 feet long, 20 feet deep and 70 feet wide at the top.
 But, most importantly, two sections were left intact, forming solid land bridges over the ditch from the hillside to the mound, thus creating what is called a causewayed enclosure.
 Drainage of rain water through the porous chalk would produce a powerful electric charge, and the telluric ground currents would choose the way of least resistance – through the causeways.
 Our measurements of electrical ground charge at different spots on Silbury Hill showed this beyond doubt, as seen from the table below.